rhizolab/rhizo-client/README.md

 Then run `pytest tests`.

-To run the server-based tests, create `tests_with_server/local.yaml` with your server settings and execute the test files directly (that is, don't run them under pytest).
-Make sure your `PYTHONPATH` is set correctly to find the library!
+To run the server-based tests, create `tests_with_server/local.yaml` with your server settings and run `pytest` from the `tests_with_server` directory.
+(Note: currently this requires some steps to be completed on the server; we'll work on streamlining/documenting this.)